reissbaker/holdup/README.md

 promises fulfills, and will reject if none of the promises fulfill.

-The returned promise will call its `then` callback with the first fulfilled promise, and will call its `then` errback with the array of all rejected promises in the order that they rejected.
+The returned promise will call its `then` callback with the first fulfilled value, and will call its `then` errback with the array of all rejected errors in the order that their respective promises were passed in.

-##### holdup.firstRejected(promises...)
+##### holdup.firstError

 Takes an arg list, array, array of arrays, arg list of arrays... etc containing promises.